 Ahead, we dive into ten of today’s most intriguing trends in west coast design.

-1. Golden Age Glamour: Originated by silver screen starlets in the 1930’s, Old Hollywood glamour is making a major comeback.
+1. Golden Age Glamour: Originated by silver screen starlets in the 1930’s, Old Hollywood glamour is making a major comeback in West Coast design.
 Warm metals and luxurious fabrics update this Golden Age look for modern day life.

 Wishlist Item: With a black & white marble base, our Perry Drinking Table (coming soon) is topped with a golden platform – perfect for a vintage-style cocktail.

-2. Understated Texture: Popular with coastal communities, tactile accents add lightweight depth.
+2. Understated Texture: Popular in within west coastal communities, tactile accents add lightweight depth.
 Seagrass, linen, and other understated materials please the eye without drawing attention away from bolder design elements.

 Wishlist Item: Soft seagrass drawer fronts accompany a powder blue frame and brass hardware on our 4-drawer Jane Chest.

 3. Historical References: Rather than designing a room that references one specific style (say, Mid-Century Modern), west coast designers are blended furniture, artwork, and accessories inspired by many different eras.
 This curated look draws from a number of time periods, creating a unique look that is rich in cultural references.